 Project Parts

-At each location, the project is envisioned in three parts:
+At each location, the project is envisioned in three phases:

 1) Exploration, Listening and Learning: examples include observational walks and/or kayaks, clean ups, guided reflective movement activities, listening and learning circles.